 Blackmagic Fusion Studio is an industry favorite used in post-production for films like The Guardians of the Galaxy and Ant-Man.
 Fusion offers a massive range of motion graphics, 3D, VFX, and compositing functions and provides cutting-edge virtual reality tools.

 There is healthy competition between the different fan bases; both have a supportive community and plenty of online tutorials and walkthroughs.
-You'll have to try both to determine where you fall on the Blackmagic vs. After Effects debate.
+You’ll have to try both to determine where you fall in the Blackmagic vs. After Effects debate.

 Ideal For: Editors looking for an AE alternative without monthly costs